 GAA - Personnel: Definitions

-- A teacher is an employee who holds a teacher’s license and has direct responsibility for instruction.
+1. A “teacher” is an employee who holds a teacher’s license or is registered to teach by TSPC.

-- A temporary teacher is any teacher employed to fill a position designated as temporary or experimental or to fill a vacancy that occurs after the opening of school because of unanticipated enrollment or the death, disability, retirement, resignation or dismissal of a contract or probationary teacher.
+4. A “temporary teacher” is any teacher employed to fill a position designated as temporary or experimental or to fill a vacancy that occurs after the opening of school because of unanticipated enrollment or the death, disability, retirement, resignation, contract non-extension or dismissal of a contract or probationary teacher.

-- A substitute teacher is any teacher employed to take the place of a probationary or contract teacher who is temporarily absent.
+5. A “substitute teacher” is any teacher employed to take the place of a probationary or contract teacher who is temporarily absent.
 A substitute teacher is employed on a day-to-day basis, without contract, and does the work of the regularly assigned teacher during the latter’s absence from duty.
 Substitutes will not be eligible for fringe benefits and will be paid at a rate established annually by the Board in accordance with the provisions of Oregon law.

-- A student teacher is a regularly enrolled student of a college or university who teaches under the supervision of the staff of such institution and of the district in order to acquire practical experience in teaching.
-The student teacher receives academic credit from such institution.
+6. An “intern or student teacher” is a regularly enrolled candidate of an approved educator preparation provider, who teaches under the supervision of the staff of the provider and of the employing district, in order to acquire practical experience in teaching.
+The intern or student teacher may receive academic credit from the provider and financial compensation from the district or education service district.

-- A specialist is an employee who has an Oregon TSPC license or a letter of authorization from the Oregon Department of Education and who is employed half‑time or more.
+8. A “specialist” is an employee who has a teaching license, a letter of authorization from the Oregon Department of Education, or is certified by their accreditation organization, and who is employed half-time or more.

 - Hourly employees, which include most classified employees.
 Hourly employees are those that serve by the day or hour as established by need;